 After the evaluation process is complete, DND will recommend to the Public Facilities Commission, the tentative designation of the proposer whose proposal best meets the criteria in this RFP.
+Tentative Designation shall be subject to conveyance of the State's parcel to DND and Surplus vote by the City Council.

 During tentative designation the developer must apply for building permits, acquire zoning variance(s), complete the project design drawings, secure financing, etc. Once the developer satisfactorily completes the aforementioned tasks prior to the expiration of the tentative designation, a Conveyance vote is submitted to the Public Facilities Commission.

 Final designation will be granted upon satisfactorily completing all required terms and conditions.
 The proposal will be subject to subsequent stages of City development and design review, including Article 80 if required.
+Once the conveyance vote is completed, the successful applicant must enter into a license with DND for access to the project